Policy and Application for Release from the Housing Agreement

 Financial reasons may be reviewed in conjunction with the Office of Financial Aid

-Note: the ability to save money by living off campus is not a justification for exemption.
+Note: the ability to save money by living off campus OR the loss of a University scholarship is not a justification for exemption.

 If approved for a financial release, outside of what’s listed in the course registration system, students will not be able to complete courses remotely.